pinobatch/pently/docs/usage.md

 If `PENTLY_USE_NSF_SOUND_FX` is enabled, drums and other sound effects are placed after music in the NSF's song order.

+If `PENTLY_USE_REHEARSE` is enabled, seeking to a point in the song is possible.
+This is useful for creating rehearsal marks within a song so that a composer can skip around or repeat a section.

+If `PENTLY_USE_VIS` is enabled, Pently updates a bunch of public variables based on the state of each channel, whose names start with `pently_vis_`.
+These are useful for building a visualizer.

+If `PENTLY_USE_VARMIX` is enabled, setting bit 7 of `pently_mute_track` for each track will turn all note-on commands on that track into note-offs.
+Use this when composing to hear a part more clearly or in a game to make a [variable mix].

 `PENTLY_INITIAL_4011` controls what's written to the DMC's value in `pently_init`.
 Because of nonlinearity in the NES's audio output, this ends up controlling the balance between the pulse channels and